chingyuuuuu/chingyuuuuu/README.md

-# Hello🙌, I am Ching Yu from Taiwan.
+# Hello🙌, I am Ching from Taiwan.

 ## About Me
 I am a  junior software engineer from Taiwan,I interted in developing apps or web and also I have many ideas.